isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Updates.md

 Try out the quiz on the ✨[QUIZZES](https://childrenandteens.nlb.gov.sg/events/bookbugsr/quiz/)✨ tab today!

 Points earned from the online quizzes will be credited within 5 working days after the end of each month’s quiz period.
-(E.g. for the quiz in July 2022, points will be credited by 7 September 2022, 2359 hours.)
+(E.g. for the quiz in August 2022, points will be credited by 7 September 2022, 2359 hours.)

 Check out the rest of the [terms and conditions](https://childrenandteens.nlb.gov.sg/bookbusgr/termsandconditions) for our quizzes here.